Views of the castle

 The bear playing a sort of guitar could be a representation of Callisto, the nymph of Artemis who was turned into a bear by Zeus.
 Later on, when she was about to be killed by her unaware son, Zeus turned her into Ursa Major (the Great Bear Constellation).
 The story of Callisto is narrated among others by Ovid and it was very popular throughout the whole Roman Empire.
 According to Ovid, Callisto, although having the appearance of a bear, retained her gentle heart.

-Constellations in the northern celestial hemisphere in the dome of the calidarium
+Constellations in the northern celestial hemisphere in the dome of the calidarium; you may wish to see a Renaissance depiction of the constellations at Palazzo Farnese di Caprarola

 The Great Bear and the personifications of other constellations are still visible in a very interesting depiction of the sky.
-Muslims rapidly assimilated the astronomical knowledge of the conquered civilizations including the Indian one.
-They then developed their own system of astronomy, which however retained the geocentric approach developed by Claudius Ptolemy in the IInd century AD.
+The Arabs rapidly assimilated the astronomical knowledge of the conquered civilizations including the Indian one.

 (left) Entrance to the castle; (right) its basalt door